19 Must-Follow Mental Health Influencers on Instagram!

 - Contributor @cnbc

-As mentioned above, Elena suffered from post-traumatic stress disorder (PTSD) after surviving the Boston Marathon bombing in 2013.
-There aren’t many big accounts ou there discussing PTSD, so we’re happy Elena is sharing her trials and tribulations.
+Elena suffered post-traumatic stress disorder (PTSD) following the Boston Marathon bombing in 2013.
+There aren’t many popular accounts out there that discuss PTSD, so we’re happy Elena is sharing her trials and tribulations.

-PTSD isn’t talked about so much, it’s normally associated with war veterans, so this account comes from a different perspective to help those who have suffered trauma or who want to learn more about how to help others with PTSD.
+PTSD isn’t often publicly discussed, and when it is, it is primarily associated with war veterans.
+This account offers a different perspective to help those who have suffered non-war trauma or who want to learn more about how to help others with PTSD.

 @thebalanceafterbaby